minetest-mods/smartfs/docs/API.md

 * element:getImage() - get the background filename of the button
 * element:setItem(item) - Set a registred itemname and convert the button to item_image_button
 * element:getItem() - get the current itemname
-* element:setTooltip(text) - set the tooltip for the button
-* element:getTooltip() - get the current tooltip
 * element:setClose(bool) - set option (bool) if the button should close the form
 * element:getClose() - get the current close setting
 * element:click( func(self,state,playername) ) - specify a function to run when the button is clicked (equal to onClick)